Looking for a great Christmas experience in Munich? There are 24 Christmas Markets in Munich, enough to make all your wishes come true.

-It’s also a hip place to hang out with live music.
-The commonality that ties it all together is the environmental focus.
+It draws a great crowd, especially to hang out as there is always live music.
+One of the things I love the most about this market is that it has an environmental focus.
 I plan multiple trips to Tollwood each year.
 It’s fun meeting friends and listening to free live music at the Tief im Wald Bar (Deep in Forest Bar), the coolest bar I’ve ever been to complete with a forest atmosphere. or to listen to one of the incredible presentations.
-A couple of years ago I saw a film about my idol, Jane Goodall film (a famous primatologist who works with chimpanzees).
-This year I’ll honor of hearing her speak at Tollwood.

 Tollwood is often described as a “small Oktoberfest” since the winter festival is held on the same ground as Oktoberfest.
 I’ve never seen anything as eclectic, making it a strong contender for my favorite festivals of all time.

 The Christmas Market at Marienplatz: One of the Oldest in the World

 This one is special in a completely different way.
 Not only is it the largest and oldest in Munich, but it’s also one of the oldest in the world!
 According to the official Munich Christmas Market site, it was first mentioned in the town records in 1642, but according to Wikipedia, it’s the second oldest in the world, dating back to 1310.
 Only the Vienna Christmas market is older (1294).

 What I love the most about this market is that it still retains originality to it that is hard to find anywhere else in Munich.
 With its 150 wooden huts selling Gluhwein, traditional sweets, Christmas ornaments, and toys, you can imagine what it looked all those years back and the atmosphere, I would imagine, is still the same.